CZ-NIC/fred-docs/Features/General/TechChecks.rst

 There are several technical checks that are performed on registered name servers to diagnose potential domain delegation problems.
-Those checks are completely informational and they do not block the registration process.
+Those checks are completely informational.

 Technical checks are invoked regularly in a configurable interval and their results are sent using email to contacts associated with name servers.